HIV vaccine development: Future work

 There have been reports that HIV patients coinfected with GB virus C (GBV-C), also called hepatitis G virus, can survive longer than those without GBV-C, but the patients may be different in other ways.
 GBV-C is potentially useful in the future development of an HIV vaccine.

 Live attenuated vaccines are highly successful against polio, rotavirus and measles, but have not been tested against HIV in humans.
 Reversion to live virus has been a theoretical safety concern that has to date prevented clinical development of a live attenuated HIV-1 vaccine.
 Scientists are researching novel strategies to develop a non-virulent live attenuated HIV-1 vaccine.
 For example, a genetically modified form of HIV has been created in which the virus's codons (a sequence of three nucleotides that form genetic code) are manipulated to rely on an unnatural amino acid for proper protein translation, which allows it to replicate.
 Because this amino acid is foreign to the human body, the virus cannot reproduce.
+Recent evidence suggests using universal CAR NK cells against HIV.